William Wilhartz Endowed Professor of English Language and Literature

 About

-KHALED MATTAWA is the author of five books of poetry, Fugitive Atlas (Graywolf, 2020), Tocqueville (New Issues Press, 2010) Amorisco (Ausable Press, 2008), Zodiac of Echoes (Ausable Press, 2003) and Ismailia Eclipse (Sheep Meadow Press, 1996), and a chapbook, Mare Nostrum (Sarabande Books, 2019).
-His fifth book of poems, Fugitive Atlas, is forthcoming from Graywolf Press in October 2020.
+Khaled Mattawa is the author of five books of poetry: Fugitive Atlas (Graywolf Press, 2020), Tocqueville (New Issues Press, 2010), Amorisco (Ausable Press, 2008), Zodiac of Echoes (Ausable Press, 2003), and Ismailia Eclipse (Sheep Meadow Press, 1996), as well as the chapbook Mare Nostrum (Sarabande Books, 2019).
+His poems have been translated into Arabic, Greek, Italian, French, and Spanish.

-He is also the author of Mahmoud Darwish: The Poet's Art and His Nation, a critical study of the great Palestinian poet Mahmoud Darwish, recently published by Syracuse University Press; and How Long Have You Been with Us: Essays on Poetry (University of Michigan Press, 2016)
+He is also the author of Mahmoud Darwish: The Poet’s Art and His Nation (Syracuse University Press) and How Long Have You Been with Us: Essays on Poetry (University of Michigan Press, 2016).

 Research Interests